 Fortunately, chlorine in drinking water is easy to remove.

 After it has done it's job, chlorine is easy to remove from your drinking water.
 This is done by using a reputable, carbon based water filter which holds NSF/ANSI 42 certification for the reduction of chlorine taste and odour.
-In addition to reducing chlorine by over 97.5%, carbon is also effective in removing a host of other contaminants like Lead, Mercury, MTBE and even VOCs like Benzene.
-Click here for more information on reducing chlorine in drinking water with the Finecel Water Filtration System offered by Elua.
+In addition to reducing chlorine by over 97.5%, carbon is also effective in removing a host of other contaminants like Lead, Mercury, and VOCs like THMs and Benzene.

 While chlorine in drinking water will be a public health necessity for the foreseeable future, we can and should remove it prior to consumption.
 Water should be a pleasure to drink, not a chore.
 Besides dramatically improving the taste and odour of our drinking water and allowing beverages like coffee, tea and naturally made sodas and fruit infused waters to come to life, reducing our exposure to one more chemical in what is now a world of chemical cocktails, simply makes sense.

 We'd love to hear from you!
 Is chlorine one of the reasons that you buy bottled water?
 Does chlorine in your drinking water at home or work make you drink less water?